Hynger (HYbrid iNvariant GEneratoR)

 Hynger instruments Simulink/Stateflow (SLSF) block diagrams to generate textual log output files from SLSF simulations.
 In particular, Hynger allows for integrating the Daikon invariant inference tool with SLSF diagrams.

-- Taylor Johnson, University of Texas at Arlington
+- Luan Viet Nguyen, University of Texas at Arlington

 - Stanley Bak, Air Force Research Lab